cjessett/freediveca/content/courses/wave-1.md

 **Online Learning**

-By means of online videos and a course manual, you will learn:
+Via online videos and a course manual, you will learn:

 - Physics and physiological basics of freediving
 - Relaxation and breathing techniques